'I can’t breathe': The refrain that reignited a movement

 - Monuments memorializing the US’ racist history have been removed

-In Boston, Philadelphia, Dallas, Birmingham, Washington D.C., Richmond, San Francisco, and dozens of other US cities, monuments and statues dedicated to individuals with racist pasts and legacies have been removed, including those honoring Christopher Columbus, Frank Rizzo, Captain Jay Brooks, Robert E. Lee, Junipero Serra, Charles Linn, and Albert Pike, among others.
+In Boston, Philadelphia, Dallas, Birmingham, Washington D.C., Richmond, San Francisco, and dozens of other US cities, monuments and statues dedicated to individuals with racist pasts and legacies have been removed, including those honoring Christopher Columbus, Frank Rizzo, Captain Jay Banks, Robert E. Lee, Junipero Serra, Charles Linn, and Albert Pike, among others.

 - New laws at state and local levels addressing police reform are being passed